realking46/memory-simulator/Readme.md

 This will:

 - Compile the project
-- Generate memsim  (use this to test the scripts)
+- Generate memsim  (use this to test the scripts  - memsim has already been added in case installation problem)
 - Automatically create run_tests.sh
 - Outputs are saved in tests/outputs/ folder.